MaalyALkaraki/syllabus/node-db/week-17/sql2-more-queries.md

        [HAVING ...] ]
        [ORDER BY ...]

 The square brackets indicate optional clauses.
-Note that HAVING is only relevant when you have a GROUP BY and must follow it.
+Note that HAVING is only relevant when you have a GROUP BY and must follow it in the SELECT statement.

 It can be confusing at first knowing whether to use a WHERE clause or a HAVING clause with GROUP BY.